objcio/articles/2014-08-02-dependency-injection.md

 ### Method Injection

-Method Injection is good when the dependency will vary with each call.
+Method injection is good when the dependency will vary with each call.
 This could be some app-specific context about the calling point.
 It could be a random number.
 It could be the current time.

 Consider a method that uses the current time.
 Instead of directly calling `[NSDate date]`, try adding an `NSDate` parameter to your method.
 With a small increase in calling complexity, it opens up options for the method to be used more flexibly.

-(While Objective-C makes it easy to substitute test doubles without requiring protocols, I recommend reading [Beyond Mock Objects][Rainsberger] by J.B.
+(While Objective-C makes it easy to substitute test doubles without requiring protocols, I recommend reading ["Beyond Mock Objects"][Rainsberger] by J.B.
 Rainsberger.
 It's an interesting example of how wrestling with an injected date opens up larger questions of design and reuse.)

 [Rainsberger]: http://blog.thecodewhisperer.com/2013/11/23/beyond-mock-objects/